3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 	...
 ```

 To change permissions on a project level, edit the projects settings.py.
-Options are:
+Options are

+ - AllowAny 68 - any user, authenticated or not, has full access
+ - IsAuthenticated - only authenticated, registered users have access
+ - IsAdminUser - only admins/superusers have access
+ - IsAuthenticatedOrReadOnly - unauthorized users can view any page,
+   but only authenti- cated users have write, edit, or delete
+   privileges:

 ```py
 REST_FRAMEWORK = {
     'DEFAULT_PERMISSION_CLASSES': [